 While Mercurial Vapors are best-known for their loud colours and made for the quickest, trickiest wingers in the business, occasionally a blackout version will be released for those who want to pretend they’ve still got an ounce of pace, but don’t want to make a song and dance of it.

 That’s me, that guy right there.
 These boots were made for me.

 1. Nike Total 90 Laser Remake - Yellow/Black

-Here it is folks, my favourite pair of Nike football boots from 2019.
+Here it is folks, my favourite pair of Nike football boots for 2020.
 I just couldn’t complete this list without including at least one spicy remake.

 One of the most iconic boots of a generation, the vibrant yellow & elegant black Nike Total 90 Lasers were to thank for some of Wayne Rooney’s best goals in the late-00s.
 I had a pair of these, you know.
 Wore them with pride whilst playing for my college in Southampton, though unfortunately the boots didn’t come with the guarantee that you’d be able to bust the net just like Wazza did.

 Anyway, these remakes are just class, from start to finish.
 Nike got it oh so right with these beauties, they polished them up a bit, but managed to keep the true design intact perfectly.
 Glorious boots, glorious memories.